How Echo Look could feed Amazon’s big data fueled fashion ambitions

 “I think the trend is very straightforward,” says Adeyoola.
 “In the old days of retail, the battle was for footfall in a shopping mall, footfall on a high street.
 Now that traffic is time on a phone.
 So if you think about it in those terms, the channels where retail is going to happen are going to be in those places which have the most time on your phone.
 So all of the guys who take up the most time and have those customer relationships are going to be those new retail channels — so it is going to be Amazon, it has to be Facebook, it has to be Google, it has to be Apple.
 Those guys are going to be those portals through which you’re going to do retail, because that’s where you spend all your time.
 And all the retailers that have been spending their time building their own websites and building their own apps — you can’t fight… You will be like a shop in a shopping mall and the shopping mall is just going to be the Amazon app, the Facebook app.
 And hence the middle retailers… just won’t exist.
 You’re going to have to have a real battle to position yourselves in terms of what are you about.”

 Plus, remember the Echo Look’s on-board depth sensor?
 Such hardware could be used to size up people’s full length selfies, enabling the AI to automatically know its owner’s size and recommend correctly sized clothes to buy.
-At scale, taking measurements from multiple Echo Look owners, Amazon would start to build its own dataset for size and fit, which it could use to further feed its clothes manufacturing efforts to enhance and customize garment fit for its own brands.
-Even — ultimately — to offer garments that are custom tailored to individual users, on demand but at fast fashion prices.
+At scale, taking measurements from multiple Echo Look owners, Amazon would start to build its own dataset for size and fit — to use to further feed its clothes manufacturing efforts by enhancing and better customizing garment fit for its own fashion labels.
+Even — ultimately — to offer garments that are custom tailored to individual Amazon users, on demand but at fast fashion prices.

 Adeyoola’s prediction is an entire disintermediation of the retail manufacturing supply chain.
 “A natural end state for me is that somebody like an Amazon can put manufacturing right next to its distribution hubs — all of its distribution hubs are optimized for urban centers, you can put manufacturing in those urban hubs,” he tells TechCrunch.
 “So if you get enough consumer data then you just create the marketplace for design and you basically make everything just in time, made to order.
 So you get rid of the inventory problem, you get the stuff made right by the distribution centers to go straight out.
 And if you had body size and shape data — that’s what we’re aiming to produce and deliver at scale — you could then basically shrink that time, you can also move towards an end state of made to measure, and you can deliver within a Prime window.”